VMware ThinApp: Technology

 VMware ThinApp provides application virtualization.
 ThinApp is able to execute applications without them being installed in the traditional sense by virtualizing resources such as environment variables, files and Windows Registry keys.
 The virtual environment shown to the client combines both physical and virtual resources, making it appear to the application as if it were fully installed and running.
 ThinApp does not have any pre-installed components and does not require the installation of device drivers allowing applications to run from USB flash drives or network shares without ever requiring Administrator rights.
 ThinApp converts standard application installers such as .msi files into self-contained EXE files, which includes everything required to run.
-Also it is able to scan a system before and after an application's installation and create a portable executable based upon changes made to the systems files and registry.
+Also it is able to scan a system before and after an application's installation and create a portable executable based upon changes made to the system's files and registry.
 Unlike self-extracting ZIP files, ThinApp does not extract files to disk or require system registry changes in order to run applications.
 ThinApp versions released after 5.2.3 drop support Windows XP and Windows Server 2003 and later.